Vicinae

 Assets directory

-The assets directory can contain icons that will be packaged into the extension bundle.
+The assets directory contains icons and other files that are packaged into the extension bundle.
 All assets can be referenced at runtime and used as images where Vicinae expects them.
 This is also where extension or command icons referenced in the manifest should be placed.

 Other files

 • node_modules: dependencies required for the extension to run.
-Do not make any manual change to this directory.
+Do not modify this directory manually.

-• package-lock.json: locked version of the dependencies to install: do not edit directly.
+• package-lock.json: locked versions of the dependencies.
+Do not edit directly.